 Frequently Asked Questions

-This site tracks individual level times, overall scores, records, and statistics for Chip's Challenge 1, Chip's Challenge 2, and the four fan-made Chip's Challenge Level Packs CCLP1, CCLP2, CCLP3, and CCLP4.
+This site tracks individual level times, overall scores, records, and statistics for Chip's Challenge 1, Chip's Challenge 2, and the five fan-made Chip's Challenge Level Packs CCLP1, CCLP2, CCLP3, CCLP4, and CC2LP1.
 Traditional full-game RTA speedruns are very rare and are not covered on this site; leaderboards for those can be found at speedrun.com.

 (The level of proof required for your scores will vary: casual scores will be accepted on good faith; good scores may require submission of your Tile World save file; great scores will be dealt with on a case-by-case basis.)

 Our community originated in the summer of 1996 on an MSN bulletin board where everybody knew each other primarily by their real names.
 It wasn't until 2016 when we finally joined the modern Internet and transitioned to a modern Internet message board - calling a Usenet newsgroup home for most of the intermediate 20 years - and so it has always been standard to use real names on the scoreboards.